LukasMosser/neural_rock_typing/README.md

 Some initial testing has been done to incorporate [Captum](https://captum.ai/) to provide other model interpretability methods for CNNs, but there is no time left in the project to implement this currently.

+In terms of deployment, there is much room for improvement as the application does not "scale" currently.
+The process of building a well-scaling application that builds on machine learning beyond the *How to deploy your sklearn model on AWS Lambda Tutoria* is a non-trivial task especially if you can't make use of good inference libraries that take care of alot of that work for you.
+In our case, RAM requirements are quite high due to the need to backpropagate to get CAM maps and that puts special burden on deployment infrastructure.
+Nevertheless, one could design a better system to scale out the API using AWS ECS or similar approaches, maybe even Lambda type functions.
+Definitely something to learn for the future :)

 ### Credit and Thanks

 If you find this useful feel free to credit where appropriate.